CloudFlare: Two Week Review Of the Free CDN

-- Filters Threats: CloudFlare blocks malicious attempts to visit your site, preventing them from actually accessing your site.
+- It blocks malicious attempts to visit your site, preventing those users from actually accessing your site at all.

 Positives of CloudFlare

-Lastly, in a much more minor problem, on several occasions I wasn’t able to test my site with Pingdom Tools because CloudFlare treats the service as a spammer and blocks it from accessing my images.
-Though this issue now seems to be resolved, it was an intermittent problem for a while.
+There’s also a minor problem relating to Pingdom.
+On several occasions, I wasn’t able to test my site with Pingdom Tools because CloudFlare treats the service as it would treat a spammer.
 Other site testing tools would likely have the same problem, especially if the user enabled the browser integrity check feature.

 Finally, looking at speed tests, my proof in Google Webmaster tools has disappeared.
 A retest with Which Loads Faster didn’t show any improvements either.